Sheep-y/Attack-Improvement-Mod/README.md

 (Advanced) **Attack Log**

-> Setting: `AttackLogLevel`  ("None", "Attack", "Shot", "Location", "Damage", "Critical", or "All", default "None")
+> Setting: `AttackLogLevel`  ("None", "Attack", "Shot", "Location", "Damage", "Critical", or "All", default "All")
 >
 > When not None, the mod will writes to an attack log in the mod's folder, called Log_Attack.txt.
 >